ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As members of an OSCORE group, the client and the RS may independently leave the group or be forced to, e.g., if compromised or suspected so.
 Upon leaving the OSCORE group, the client or RS also discards the Group OSCORE Security Context, which may anyway be renewed by the Group Manager through a group rekeying process (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).

 The client or RS can acquire a new Group OSCORE Security Context, by re-joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
-In such a case, the client SHOULD request a new Access Token to be uploaded to the RS.
+In such a case, the client SHOULD request a new access token to be uploaded to the RS.

 # CBOR Mappings # {#sec-cbor-mappings}